MicrosoftDocs/bot-docs/articles/nodejs/handle-conversation-events.md

 # Handle user and conversation events

-This article demonstrates how your bot can handle events such as a user joining a conversation or adding a bot to their contacts list.
+This article demonstrates how your bot can handle events such as a user joining a conversation or adding a bot to a contacts list.

  <!-- todo: Session and Converstaion and PrivateConversation -->

-## Greeting a user on conversation join
+## Greet a user on conversation join
 The Bot Framework provides the [conversationUpdate][conversationUpdate] event for notifying your bot when a user joins or leaves a conversation.

 Your bot can greet the user or perform other first-run activities when a user joins the conversation.